Teatro Marcello has two storeys of arches – empty apart from the ghosts – but, above, are glazed windows.

 Reportedly, the couple had little in common: he was academic, studious, and became a politician with liberal democratic leanings.
 Vittoria, meanwhile, was outgoing, sociable, a lover of art and sport.
 She was an able horsewoman and sufficiently adventurous to fly an air balloon.
 For a while, she was nicknamed: “The Ballooning Princess”!

 In June 1916, Vittoria travelled to the small island of San Giovanni on Lake Maggiore.
-She had spent the summer there for several years, with her son and a few domestic servants.
+For several years she had spent the summer there, with her son and a few domestic servants.
 This summer, one of the guests at a nearby villa was the painter Umberto Boccioni.
 He was on leave from the front, painting the portrait of the pianist Ferruccio Busoni.

-Once Busoni’s portrait was finished, Umberto left for Milan but returned by train at the beginning of July, to be met by Vittoria.
+Once he had finished Busoni’s portrait, Umberto left for Milan but returned by train at the beginning of July, to be met by Vittoria.
 She was thirty-five and he was thirty-three.
-They spent only a week together, as he had to return to the front, but they agreed to write, and expected to be together again in the future.
+They spent only a week together, as he had to return to the front, but they agreed to write, expecting to be together again in the future.

 Umberto’s letters made his feelings clear.
 He even told Vittoria that he was learning to ride horses, so that, after the war, they could go riding together.
 He posted his last letter to her on 16 August 1916, just before he went out to ride.
 Something – perhaps a vehicle – startled his horse and he was thrown, hitting his head.
 He died a few hours later.